Mach1Studios/m1-research-blog/content/posts/Mach1-Spatial-and-Eclipsa-Audio-Open-Format-Interoperability.md

 The IAMF spec is public and a reference implementation is available.
 This openness is similar to Mach1's own openness (*Mach1's methods are published and the SDK is on GitHub*).

-The result is that a Mach1-Eclipsa integration could potentially cover "all of it" – the entire end-to-end chain in open source:
+The result is that a Mach1-Eclipsa integration is an example of covering "all of it" – the entire end-to-end chain in open source:
 - **Authoring tools**
 - **Intermediate format**
 - **Final consumer format**

 Mach1's amplitude-pan approach could even simplify some aspects of Eclipsa authoring.
-For instance, Mach1's channels could be mapped directly to Eclipsa's channel-based elements or used to derive object trajectories.
+For instance, the Mach1 Spatial channels could be mapped directly to Eclipsa's channel-based elements or used to derive object trajectories.
 Since Mach1 is *codec-agnostic*, it can carry uncompressed or compressed audio which Eclipsa could encode using Opus, AAC, or PCM inside the MP4 (IAMF supports multiple codecs, with Opus being a likely choice for delivery).

 ```mermaid
 %%{init: {'theme': 'dark', 'flowchart': {'curve': 'basis'}} }%%